qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [Oracle Cloud Infrastructure Container Engine for Kubernetes (OKE)](https://www.oracle.com/in/cloud/cloud-native/container-engine-kubernetes/) is a managed Kubernetes solution that enables you to deploy Kubernetes clusters while ensuring stable operations for both the control plane and the worker nodes through automatic scaling, upgrades, and security patching.
 Additionally, OKE offers a completely serverless Kubernetes experience with virtual nodes.

 First, consult OCI's managed Kubernetes instructions below.
-Then, **to setup Qdrant Hybrid Cloud on OCI**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
+Then, **to set up Qdrant Hybrid Cloud on OCI**, follow our [step-by-step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on OCI Container Engine